JhonCamargo07/JhonCamargo07/README.md

 ## JhonCamargo07

 ### About me
 I am a person who is passionate about programming, I like to learn new technologies and be able to deepen my knowledge, I am also self-taught.
+Most of the technologies that I know, I have learned on my own and those that I have been taught, I have gone into great depth.

 ### Skills